 Email is a fantastic forum for help; teens will often feel more comfortable communicating digitally, and it can feel more private than asking for help in person.

-Peer mentorship schemes are a great way to utilise the influence which students can have on each other.
+Peer mentorship is a great way to utilise the influence which students can have on each other.
 Try setting up drop-in sessions or buddy systems between pupils so that students can benefit from the knowledge and influence of their peers.
+And if you’re looking to support them academically with extra tutoring, using student tutors that are close in age will be similarly beneficial.

 Casey BJ et al (2005), ‘Imagining the Developing Brain: What Have We Learned about Cognitive Development?’, Trends in Cognitive Sciences: Vol. 9, No. 3, pp. 104-10